almibe/talks/mdls2021/pres.md

  * I've decided to support Identifiers as a string that contains only valid URL characters
  * So all valid URLs are Identifiers, but an Identifier doesn't have to be a valid URL
- * Use a URL if you want, use a URN if you want, use a URI if you want, use a regular "variable" name if you want, use a (namespaced) atomic id counter if you want, use a (namespaced) nanoid if you want, use a (namespaced) UUID if you want
+ * Use a URI if you want, use a regular "variable" name if you want, use a (namespaced) atomic id counter if you want, use a (namespaced) nanoid if you want, use a (namespaced) UUID if you want
  * This make Identifiers align with my use case and a lot easier work with in general
  * Also because of the focus on supporting things like nanoid and UUID blank nodes aren't needed